 Today we are taking a look at what is involved in replacing the waterpump on an EL Falcon.
-The EL and EF Falcon’s are much the same in the waterpump department and this tutorial also applies to the EA/EB/ED series, although the drivebelt arrangement is different.
+The EL, EF and AU Falcon’s are much the same in the waterpump department and we also have THIS TUTORIAL for the earlier EA to ED model’s.

 The first step is to remove a few components to allow easy access to the bottom radiator hose so we can remove it at the radiator end and drain the cooling system.
 This is best done outside or at least in an area away from where you are going to do the rest of the job, there is nothing worse than trying to work when the floor is covered in water!